Cumulocity-IoT/cumulocity-to-aris-pm/README.md

 5. **dataset**: the value here should be the name of the data set created in *step 4* of *Create a data set and a connection to it*. **Please note that the value should be all in lower case**, for example, cumulocityiot

-6. **c8yNbDaysOfMeasurements**: the value here should be an integer (eg 5) representing the date range for which the Cumulocity Measurements will be extracted.
+6. **c8yNbDaysOfMeasurements**: the value here should be an integer (eg 5) representing the date range for which the Cumulocity Measurements will be extracted the first time they are extracted.
 For example if the value is set to 5 then the microservice will extract all the measurements from the past 5 days.
 It is necessary to enter an amount of days here; indeed, in ARIS Process Mining, one Case (so here a device) cannot have **more than 5000 activities**.
 Since the microservice is using the Measurement types as Activities, you need to make sure that the number of measurements extracted per device will not be over 5000.
 If it exceeeds, then the case (aka the device) and related activities (aka the measurements) will not be visible in ARIS.
+Please note this is used only the first time it will extract the measurements; thereafter the measurements will be polled on a rolling window basis.

+7. **pollingIntervalInMinutes**: the value here indicates the polling interval in minutes to retrieve the Cumulocity Measurements and Managed objects.
+On start-up, the microservice will retrieve the Measurements for the past **c8yNbDaysOfMeasurements** days; afterwards, it will retrieve them every X minutes, using the latest polling time as the **fromDate** parameter of the Cumulocity REST API.
+This will ensure the microservice retrieves the devices and measurements on a rolling window.

 ## Start the Microservice and monitor it